Find out the latest status of your course - Click here

-- All delegates must wear a face covering when entering and moving around training venues, unless medically exempt.
+- All delegates are required to wear a face covering when entering and moving around training venues, unless medically exempt

-- During training the face covering can be removed when delegates are seated and are socially distanced at 2m+.
+- During training, the wearing of a face covering is not mandatory when delegates are seated and are socially distanced at 1m+

 Please note that a face visor is not a face covering.
 A face covering must fully cover the mouth and nose.
 We have face masks (which are a medical grade face covering) available free for all delegates in our venues.

-For courses commencing 19 July onwards, we will continue to review and update our measures in line with the latest government guidance, not least from the next anticipated changes on 16 August.
+We will continue to review and update our measures in line with the latest government guidance, not least from the next anticipated changes on 16 August.